Configurability

 # Create a domain-specific skill

-mkdir -p .claude/skills/billing
+mkdir -p .ana/skills/billing

-cat > .claude/skills/billing/SKILL.md << 'EOF'
+cat > .ana/skills/billing/SKILL.md << 'EOF'

 ---